The good, the bad and the ugly sides of data augmentation: An implicit spectral regularization perspective: Approximation Error for Dependent Feature Augmentation

 \section{Approximation Error for Dependent Feature Augmentation}

-In this section, we demonstrate how to bound the approximation error for the augmentation of dependent features using the rotation in the random plane and the cutout as two examples.
-In high level, we partition the augmented covariance operator into diagonal and nondiagonal parts $\D$ and $\Q$ (i.e., $\operatorname{Cov}_G(\X)=\D + \Q$) and bound them separately:
+In this section, we demonstrate how to bound the approximation error for the augmentation of dependent features which satisfy neither the independent-augmentation nor regionally-correlated augmentation assumptions.
+We use rotation in a random plane (Section~\ref{sec:rot} and cutout~\cite{devries2017improved} as our two examples.
+We will build on Proposition~\ref{prop:dependent_bound}, which we restate here for convenience. \begin{repproposition}{prop:dependent_bound} Consider the decomposition $\cg(\X)=\D + \Q$, where $\D$ is a diagonal matrix representing the \textit{independent} feature augmentation part.
+Then, we have